MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-edgehtml/get-started.md

 If this were an existing live site, you could generate a web app manifest using [PWA Builder][PwaBuilder].
 Since it is still an unpublished project, copy a sample manifest.

 1. In the Visual Studio *Solution Explorer*, right-click the *public* folder and select **Add** > **New File...**, specifying `manifest.json` as the item name.
-1. In the `manifest.json` file, copy the following boilerplate code.
+1. In the `manifest.json` file, copy the following code.

     ```json
     {